andyljones/zonotable/readme.md

 * Make the tests actually test something
 * Add a script for importing an existing Zotero library
 * Download PDF attachments and store them locally
+* Add mechanism for opening newly added papers in Notable.
+Needs a Notable API.